microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 git submodule update --init
 ```

-If you are using a software-based simulator, then run the following command:
+If you are using a software-based simulator (which would most likely be the case with an Azure hosted image which is the default for the ARM template), then run the following command:

 ```PowerShell
 cmake -Duse_prov_client:BOOL=ON -Duse_tpm_simulator:BOOL=ON .